 Chuggaaconroy, a.k.a.
 Emile, also joined YouTube in 2006, but he didn't start his first LP, EarthBound, until 2008.
 Since then, Chuggaaconroy became the most subscribed Youtube Let's Player, with over 350,000 subscribers and over 290 million total video views by 2010.
 (He lost the title of most-subscribed YouTube LP'er sometime in 2011 or 2012.)
 Chuggaaconroy suffered the same fate as NintendoCapriSun when his account was closed by the same person who shut down NCS's.
-Chuggaaconroy also received support from other YouTubers until his account was also reactivated a month or so later.
-Chuggaaconroy has so far completed a total of 26 Let's Plays, and is currently working on Animal Crossing: New Leaf.
+However, Chuggaaconroy also received support from other YouTubers until his account was also reactivated a month or so later.
+Chuggaaconroy has so far completed a total of 33 Let's Plays, and is currently working on The Legend of Zelda: Skyward Sword.
 He is currently partnered with TheGameStation.

 NintendoCapriSun, a.k.a.
 Timothy Bishop, joined YouTube in 2007.
 By 2010, NCS has gained over 150,000 subscribers and over 85 million total video views.
 Outside of his LPing, NCS is also a vlogger who posts videos on his other account, BreakingNCS.

 In the summer of 2010, NintendoCapriSun had his account closed due to false DMCA claims.
-Accounts like SavingNCS were created in support of NCS.
+Accounts like SavingNCS (link via Wayback Machine) were created in support of NCS.
 After about a month, the NintendoCapriSun account was reactivated.
-NCS has completed about 60 projects, according to his page on TV Tropes, and is currently working on an LP of Plants Vs. Zombies 2: It’s About Time.
+NCS has completed over 80 projects, according to his page on TV Tropes, and is currently working on an LP of The Legend of Zelda: Breath of the Wild.
 He is currently partnered with TheGameStation.

 ProtonJonSA joined Youtube in 2007.
-He gained fame through his various Super Mario World ROMhack reviews and in particular, Mario's Wacky World and Kaizo, a very hard Japanese-made SMW hack.
+He gained fame through his various Super Mario World ROMhack reviews and in particular, Mario's Wacky World and Kaizo Mario World, a very hard Japanese-made SMW hack.

 However, ProtonJon is known well for updating once in a blue moon, almost as well as he is known for the famous phrase "Move Faster Pokey!!!" from one of his Kaizo videos.
 In his years on YouTube after Something Awful, from which the "SA" in his name is taken, ProtonJon has gained over 95,000 subscribers and over 24 million total video views.
-It is unknown how many LP's Jon has completed, though it is estimated around 5, not counting ROMhacks, other than Mario's Wacky World.
+It is unknown how many LP's Jon has completed, though it is estimated around 8, not counting ROMhacks, other than Mario's Wacky World.
 He is much more active on TheRunawayGuys.
-His current solo projects are Superman 64 (which will be updated whenever a new part is ready), Scott Pilgrim Vs. The World (which is actually a collaborative project with TheAwfulgamerHD, MD7, and Exfauxsure), and Castle Crashers (which is also a collaborative project with TheAwfulgamerHD, MD7, and Exfauxsure).
+His current solo projects are Superman 64 (which will be updated whenever a new part is ready), "Project Sweet Bike" (which is likely to be an LP of Jet Set Radio Future), and Star Fox 2.
 He is currently partnered by Machinima.

 SlimKirby, a.k.a.
 Rob, joined YouTube in 2006.
-Slim started his account by posting Super Smash Brothers Brawl custom stage reviews and Mario Kart Wifi races until he posted his first LP, Donkey Kong 64.
-Since that LP, SlimKirby has gained fame from his Simpsons Hit and Run Let's Play and Mario Party Board Playthroughs.
+Slim started his account by posting Super Smash Brothers Brawl custom stage reviews and Mario Kart Wifi races until he posted his first LP, Donkey Kong 64_.
+Since that LP, SlimKirby has gained fame from his Simpsons Hit and Run_ Let's Play and Mario Party Board Playthroughs.
 SlimKirby has gained over 70,000 subscribers and over 33 million total upload views.
-It is unknown how many LP's Slim has completed, though it is estimated around 30 or so projects.
-He is currently working on Donkey Kong Country Returns, Sonic the Hedgehog, and Fortune Street.
-He is currently partnered with TheGameStation..
+He also has his own website.
+It is unknown how many LP's Slim has completed, though it is estimated to be over 100.
+He is currently working on Super Smash Bros.
+Brawl and Super Mario Galaxy.
+He is currently partnered with TheGameStation.

 Let's Play Groups